OSEA Collective Bargaining Agreement

 - The employee shall be informed of the unsatisfactory behavior or performance by the supervisor and be given an opportunity to correct the deficiencies.

-- An employee will be provided notice of the general reason for any investigatory or disciplinary meeting and reasonable time to arrange for Association representation.
+- The employee will be provided notice of the general reason for any investigatory or disciplinary meeting and reasonable time to arrange for Association representation, typically at least one (1) day’s notice.

 - Where the problem is unsatisfactory performance, the employee will be provided, in a written Plan of Assistance, specific examples, expected standards and time limits for the correction of the deficiencies, and the consequences should the deficiencies not be corrected to the satisfaction of the District.